 \subsection{$G$, $\tau$, and/or $\psi_1$-controlled fluids}

-Using Eq.~\ref{eqn: matrix form exp inverted}, we now can design fluids with desired viscoelastic properties.
-To demonstrate, we fabricated five gels, whose target $\overline{G}$ and $\overline{\tau}$ are listed in Table~\ref{tab:test fluids design}, with labels A through E. We chose an arbitrary set of values for $c$, $M$, and $\eta_s$ for the gel A, which we use as reference.
-Using Eq.~(\ref{eqn: matrix form exp inverted}), we then derived the gel recipe for the desired target properties.
-Specifically, we reduced $G_0$ of gels B and C relative to that of the gel A, such that $G_{0,B}=0.5\times G_{0,A}$ and $G_{0,C}=0.1\times G_{0,A}$.
-Similarly, we varied the values of $\tau$ of gels D and E relative to that of the gel A, such that $\tau_{B}=0.5\times \tau_{A}$ and $\tau_{C}=0.1\times \tau_{A}$.
+Using Eq.~(\ref{eqn: matrix form exp inverted}), we now can design fluids with desired viscoelastic properties.
+To demonstrate, we fabricated five fluid, whose target $\overline{G}$ and $\overline{\tau}$ are listed in Table~\ref{tab:test fluids design}, with labels A through E. We chose an arbitrary set of values for $c$, $M$, and $\eta_s$ for the fluid A, which we use as reference.
+With Eq.~(\ref{eqn: matrix form exp inverted}), we then derived the fluid recipe for the desired target properties.
+Specifically, we reduced $G_0$ of fluid B and C relative to that of the fluid A, such that $G_{0,B}=0.5\times G_{0,A}$ and $G_{0,C}=0.1\times G_{0,A}$.
+Similarly, we varied the values of $\tau$ of fluid D and E relative to that of the fluid A, such that $\tau_{B}=0.5\times \tau_{A}$ and $\tau_{C}=0.1\times \tau_{A}$.

-Next, Table~\ref{tab:test fluids fabricated} reports the actual values of $c$, $M$, and $\eta_s$ used in fabricating the gels A through E. The difference between the target and actual values of $c$ and $\eta_s$ are measurement errors in preparation of the material.
-We then measured the values of $G_0$ and $\tau$ for gels A through E, as reported in Fig.~\ref{fig:G-tau-varied design fluids}(a, b) and tabulated in the corresponding columns in Table~\ref{tab:test fluids fabricated}.
+We then measured the values of $G_0$ and $\tau$ for fluids A through E, as reported in Fig.~\ref{fig:G-tau-varied design fluids}(a, b) and tabulated in the corresponding columns in Table~\ref{tab:test fluids fabricated}.